TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is required.
 It can be used out of the box.

+### EmailRep
+checks the reputation of an email address against the [emailrep.io](https://emailrep.io/) database.

+This analyzer comes in only one flavor, and no specific configuration is required.

 ### EmlParser
 Use the [eml_parser python library](https://github.com/GOVCERT-LU/eml_parser) to parse EML email and extract useful information.